anoobbacker/election-leaderboard/README.md

 ```
 write a code using SvleteKit, TailwindCSS and TypeScript for a modern website for entering election predictions for Kerala Election 2024 and find the leader using below rules.
 1. Admin can create a group with name and participant's email addresses
-2. Particpants can login using one-time password sent to to their email.
+2. Particpants can login using email and password.
 3. After login participants can select the winner name for each consistency, enter vote share percentage, and number of votes by which the person will win.
 4. After submission of the predictions, participant sees the leaderboard where for each consituency it shows the list of participants winner selection.
 5. Find the constituency, UDF, LDF and NDA candidate details from attached image
 ```

 # Set up env
 1. Install the miniconda.
-Refer [Documentation](https://conda.io/projects/conda/en/stable/user-guide/install/index.html)

-1. I am using Windows 11 and PowerShell.
+Refer [Documentation](https://conda.io/projects/conda/en/stable/user-guide/install/index.html).
+I used Windows 11 and PowerShell.
 Go to the installation directory and run the below:
     ```PowerShell
     cd E:\miniconda3-py3.9\Library\bin